 While this list is not an extensive one, it does include the most needed gardening tools for the elderly to work their garden safely and pain free.
 You will also see there are some handy, long handled garden tools for the elderly as well.
 This will be beneficial for those who cannot bend over or stoop down any longer.

 All of the items below also make great gift ideas for senior women and men!

-Essential Gardening Tools for the Elderly
+Best Gardening Tools for Seniors

 One of the most important elderly gardening tools you will need is a solid pair of pruning shears.
 They should be high quality, sharp and easy to handle.
 If not, they can give you a lot of problems in the future and may even deter the newbie gardener from continuing on.